Rasik Dave

 Rasik Dave (19 June 1957 – 29 July 2022) was an Indian actor working predominantly in Hindi television industry.
 He is best known for his role of Nanda baba, father of Krishna in B. R. Chopra's television show Mahabharat (1988).
 Dave had a Bachelor of Laws but pursued acting as career.
 His first appearance was in the Gujarati film Putra Vadhu.

-Family and death
+Personal life

 Dave was married to actress Ketki Joshi-Dave; who is daughter of actress Sarita Joshi and Gujarati theatre actor Pravin Joshi.
 They met in 1979 during a common play and married in 1983.
 They together have a daughter Riddhi Dave and son Abhishek Dave.
 Riddhi is also a theatre actress.

+Death

 Rasik Dave died on 29 July 2022 due to complications from kidney failure.
 He suffered for over four years and was on dialysis frequently.